2ndLetter/devops-engineer-labs/README.md

 ## create-codecommit-repo.sh Usage and Example:

-> This script is used to create
+> This script is used to create a codecommit repository, git clone repo, copy lab to repo directory, push changes
+* Usage: `./create-codecommit-repo.sh <name_of_repo>`
-* Usage/example:
+* Example:  `./create-codecommit-repo.sh my-webpage`

 ---

 ## delete-codecommit-repo.sh Usage and Example:

-> This script is used to delete
+> This script is used to delete a codecommit repository, local repo cleanup
-* Usage/example:
+* Usage/example: `./delete-codecommit-repo.sh <name_of_repo>`
+* Example:  `./delete-codecommit-repo.sh my-webpage`

 ---